Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/companies/companies.md

 The joint offering will make it easier for organizations to provide a more consistent authentication experience across all of their systems.

-* [Vittorio @vibronet](https://threadreaderapp.com/thread/1521047438370299905.html) Auth0 via Twitter\Threaderapp (18 tweets, worth reading)

-Yesterday I celebrated 4 years at [@auth0](https://twitter.com/auth0)... what an amazing ride!

-Working here is an absolute dream, and joining forces with [@okta](https://twitter.com/okta) is a force multiplier 💪

-Here's a🧵with a compilation of my favorite projects - the ones I can talk about in public anyway 😜

 * [Orchestrate your identity management strategy](https://idramp.com/orchestrate-your-identity-management-strategy/) IDRamp